maryam843/DSAI3202/MAIN_README.md

 - README.md → Explanation of the lab activity
 - data/ → (If applicable) Dataset files
 - notebooks/ → (If applicable) Jupyter Notebook files (.ipynb)
+- MAIN_README.md → details of the repository
+- LabDocument.pdf  → lab Activity details

-note - This file will be visible to all branches, and will be created each time a new branch is created, and the main README.md file will be added each time.
+note - This file will be visible to all branches, and will be created each time a new branch is created, and the README.md file will be added each time.

 Enjoyy!